BaptistePires/C_SDL_Fractals/README.md

 # C_SDL_Fractals

-This a personnal project, tu run it, you'll need to run it on linux (Need to make threads working on windows).
-Also, you need to have SDL2 installed and gcc.
+This a personnal project, it renders a Mandelbrot Set.
+It uses SDL2, pthread_win32 (for windows compatibility).

+To run this project, depending on your OS, you'll need :
+`Windows` -> All libraries are provided:
+- mingw

+To compile the project, run this command :
+`gcc src/main.c src/fractals.c src/fractals.h -o ./Fractals.exe -I include -L lib -lmingw32 -lSDL2main -lSDL2 -lpthreadVC2; ./Fractals.exe`

+`linux` :
-To run it, go to the root of the project and type : `make ; ./Fractals` .
+For linux you'll need to install SDL2, then : `make ; ./Fractals` and it will work.